All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Before reconstitution (powder form): - Store at room temperature or in the refrigerator - Keep away from direct sunlight and heat - Lyophilized peptides are relatively stable as powder - Check the expiration date on the vial

-After reconstitution (liquid form): - Refrigerate immediately at 36-46 degrees Fahrenheit (2-8 degrees Celsius) - Use within 3-4 weeks (follow your pharmacy's specific guidance) - Never freeze reconstituted peptides (freezing can denature the peptide and create insoluble particles - Keep the vial upright in the refrigerator - Do not expose to light for extended periods
+After reconstitution (liquid form): - Refrigerate immediately at 36-46 degrees Fahrenheit (2-8 degrees Celsius) - Use within 3-4 weeks (follow your pharmacy's specific guidance) - Never freeze reconstituted peptides (freezing can denature the peptide and create insoluble particles - Keep the vial upright in the refrigerator - Don't expose to light for extended periods

 Signs your reconstituted TB-500 has gone bad: - Cloudy or milky appearance (should be clear) - Visible particles floating in solution - Change in color (should be colorless) - Unusual odor - Past the recommended use-by date